uujuju1/Monolith/README.md

 # Monolith
-A mod, no lore and no lore based planet.
 Mostly a sandbox for me(uujuju) to play around.

 # Very important note
 This mod isnt supposed to be played on campaing as some of the content may or may not corrupt your save file